vcastro/Ri2b2casecontrol/README.md

 Ri2b2casecontrol
 ==================

 R package that to run a case-control analysis from i2b2-generated data.
-Typicall run from a i2b2 webclient/server plugin
+Typically run from a i2b2 webclient/server plugin

 Installation